Divyesh-Johri/CodePath-Instagram/README.md

 ## Notes

-This app demonstrates use of an implicit intent to the camera app and usage of a custom backend and API using https://www.back4app.com/
+This app demonstrates use of an implicit intent to the camera app and usage of a custom backend and API using https://www.back4app.com/.
+It is also a demonstration of Fragments and a bottom navigator.

 ## Open-source libraries used